LazyTechGeek/HomeAssistant-DashBoards/README.md

 ---

 ## 🧠 Tip
-If you’re not seeing theme changes apply on all devices, make sure each browser or app is set to use the “Home Assistant” theme in its display settings and select mode to 'Auto' for mobile phones & tablets, 'Light' for PCs
+If you’re not seeing theme changes apply on all devices, make sure from profile > browser settings that the option “Use default theme" is selected and mode set to 'Auto' for mobile phones & tablets, or 'Light' for PCs

 ---